+Professional words for customer service are a must to create a consistent and friendly environment for your customers.
 Customer service and support are having their moments in the sun.
-We all are starting to realize how important human connection can be as we get less of it in our day-to-day lives.
+We all are realizing how important human connection can be as we get less of it in our day-to-day lives.
 When it comes to customer support, there’s a right way to connect.
 Using the right customer service phrases can make a lasting impact on your relationships.

 According to a recent study, 65% of people prefer a casual tone in customer service over a formal one.
 But it’s important to be able to read the room.
 Those same numbers change significantly when the customer is denied a request: 78% of people reported that an overly casual tone made them feel frustrated or distrustful when their request was denied.